Tigers Forward Markus Ruck Wins Bob Clarke Trophy as 2025-26 WHL Top Scorer

 * Also won CHL Top Scorer Award

-- Tigers Forward Markus Ruck Wins Bob Clarke Trophy as 2025-26 WHL Top Scorer - WHL
+- Tigers Forward Markus Ruck Wins Bob Clarke Trophy as 2025-26 WHL Top Scorer - Medicine Hat Tigers

-- Oil Kings Finish Season Strong with Big Win over Hitmen - Edmonton Oil Kings

-- 10 Wenatchee Wild Alumni Set to Participate in 2026 NCAA Division I Hockey Tournament - Wenatchee Wild

-- Chiefs Host T-Birds for 2025-26 Regular Season Finale Sunday - Spokane Chiefs
+- Chiefs Name Harrington, Armstrong as Co-Players of the Year in Pre-Game Ceremony Sunday - Spokane Chiefs

-- Cougars Power into Playoffs with Eighth Straight Win - Prince George Cougars

-- Oil Kings Wrap up Regular Season against Hitmen - Edmonton Oil Kings

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.